 The first step in installing VirtualBox latest build is first to add the GPG key to verify the authenticity of the packages.

 Import VirtualBox Repository

-The next step once the GPG key is imported is to add the repository as follows:
+The next step is to import the official repository from VirtualBox now.

 Now, update your repository list to reflect the new additions.

 With the setup complete, execute the installation command to install VirtualBox.